Faculty

 (727)341-3606

-Office Schedule: Office hours are available prior to class or by appointment.
-Virtual hours available by appointment.
-Please email me your meeting requests, and I will set up a time either F2F in my office or via Zoom.
-I will be available after class for brief questions or to address any immediate concerns.
-However, to ensure my full attention without interruption, it would be best to make an appointment.
-Please refer to my door schedule for availability.
-Please note that changes to availability will be posted to my door schedule.
-Subject to change.
-It is probably best to email me to schedule a dedicated appointment so your needs or concerns can be addressed.
+Office Schedule: Office hours are available prior to class or by appointment, including virtual meetings upon request.
+Please email your meeting requests, and I will arrange a time to meet either in person or via Zoom.
+I am also available after class for brief questions or immediate concerns.
+To ensure I can provide my full attention, scheduling an appointment is recommended.
+My door schedule lists my availability, and any changes will be posted there.
+For dedicated discussions, please email to schedule an appointment so I can address your needs or concerns effectively.

 Syllabus Links